Published

 "Musical Formalism Reconsidered: A Category-Theoretic Approach"

-American Society for Aesthetics (ASA) Eastern Meeting, Philadelphia, PA, April 2024
+ASA Eastern Division Meeting, Philadelphia, PA, April 2024

 "Music as Meaningfulness Without Meaning: A Schopenhauerian Account"